 What if I get to 10+ reps of something?
 What do I do after?

 Move onto a harder progression exercise!
-If you’re unsure what direction to go, leave a comment below telling me your situation and I’ll help steer you in the right direction!
+If you’re unsure what direction to go, contact me and I’ll help steer you in the right direction!
+I also offer online-coaching.

 What about lower body?

 If you want to keep it short and simple, you could choose one pulling exercise and one lower body exercise if you prefer to do something like squats.
 I recommend split squats, especially if you have some dumbbells at home.
-Personally I mainly train my legs during cardio (hiking, bicycling, running/sprinting, skiing in the winter, sports like soccer and so on).
+Personally I mainly train my legs through cardio (hiking, bicycling, running/sprinting, skiing in the winter, sports like soccer/ultimate frisbee and so on).

 What about other things?
 Like flexibility, mobility, cardio, yoga?

-With such a simple, minimal routine, even after 5 sets, you shouldn’t feel too tired and because it’s so minimal, progression is a lot more clear-cut because there aren’t other exercises that are cutting into your recovery.
-As a result, you could totally do anything else like cardio or take a yoga class on any day of the week of your choice!
+With such a simple, minimal routine, even after 5 sets, you shouldn’t feel too tired and since you’re purposely always maintaining “reps in reserve,” recovery is quite fast.
+As a result, you could totally do anything else like cardio or have a yoga session on the same day or anytime!

 But I don’t have a pullup bar at home!

 And that’s it!
-If you have any comments or questions, leave a comment below!
 Remember to keep a log and everytime you look back at it you will be amazed at how far you’ve come in such little time!
 The key here is to stick to it!
-The numbers increasing rapidly should be quite motivating!
-If you have any comments or questions, please leave a comment below!
+With just one extra rep per workout session, you’ll be surprised at how rapidly the numbers go up and I guarantee it will be quite motivating.